James StanburySee other accessory reviews written by James Stanbury

 What upholstery cleaner should you use in your caravan?
 Don't hammer your payload carrying a crate of cleaning kit, read on and find out which is the best!

-To put all through their paces, each product had to tackle a number of challenges: generally grimy cushions, dirty short-pile carpet, short-pile carpet with tough, dried-in coffee staining, fabrics with rubbed-in chocolate, and we even marked a test fabric with pen-applied ink.
+To put all the cleaning products through their paces, each had to tackle a number of challenges: generally grimy cushions, dirty short-pile carpet, short-pile carpet with tough, dried-in coffee staining, fabrics with rubbed-in chocolate, and we even marked a test fabric with pen-applied ink.

 Obviously, each product’s performance against these challenges made up the bulk of the points.
 But we also factored in usability.